ricenoods/azur-lane-guide/README.md

 ## PVP

 - PVP is completely **optional** in Azur Lane.
-- Participating in PVP exercises rewards you with Merit which can be used in the Merit shop.
+- Participating in PVP exercises rewards you with Merit which can be used in the Merit shop (One of the only sources of gold Bulins).
 - Try to complete the daily PVP mission for easy rewards.